guide

 So you’ve found the supplier and tariff you want to switch to.
 Here’s the information you’ll need to share:

-• A recent energy bill (for a more accurate quote2).
+• A recent energy bill (for a more accurate quote1).
 If you don’t have this to hand, Ofgem’s handy service can help you find your supplier

 At sign-up, your new supplier will need your bank account details to set up your Direct Debit.

-Then, around 21 days or so later, you’ll be switched over, with no gap in supply.
-Your new supplier will let your old supplier know And if you’re switching to OVO, we’ll look after everything, so you don’t have to think twice about the switching process.
+Then, a few days or so after, you’ll be switched over, with no gap in supply.
+Your new supplier will let your old supplier know.
+And if you’re switching to OVO, we’ll look after everything, so you don’t have to think twice about the switching process.

-Can I switch energy suppliers if I’m in debt?
+Can I switch energy suppliers if there’s a debt on my account?

-If you’ve been in debt for less than 28 days, you can switch supplier without any issue.
-But if you’ve owed money for longer than that, you’d have to pay it off first.
+If you’ve had an outstanding balance on your account for less than 28 days, you can switch suppliers without any issue.
+But if you’ve owed money for longer than that, you’d have to settle, or agree on a way to settle, the balance first.

 The only exception is if you have a prepayment meter.
-If this is the case, you can switch so long as your debt is less than £500 for gas, and/or £500 for electricity.
+If this is the case, you can switch so long as the outstanding balance is less than £500 for gas, and/or £500 for electricity.

-If you’re concerned about energy debt, help is at hand.
-Read our useful guide, and find out what to do if you’re struggling to pay your bills
+If you’re concerned about energy debt, please read our guide on what to do if you’re struggling to pay your bills.

 Can I change energy suppliers if I have a smart meter?